hi-reeve/interactive-pricing-component/README.md

 ### What I learned

-I finally learn using css module and styling an input range
+I finally learn using css module and styling an input range. i really kind of having a hard time figuring the custom input range.

 ## Author